-Real World Generation 2 Soybeans 50 Pound Bag (1 Acre)
+Real World Forage Oats 50 Pound Bag (1 Acre)

 Many experienced land managers consider soybeans to be the best crop to grow in their plots.
 Soybeans can provide a high quality food source to the deer on your property for the majority of the year.
 Deer will start browsing on soybeans as soon as they germinate and continue feeding on them through the entire growing season.
 Once the soybean plants have matured, deer will feed off the soybean grain inside the pods.